-In all cases, we recommend that you make investment decisions only after having carefully reviewed the relevant investment product and offering documentation, HSBC's standard Terms and Conditions, the "Risk Disclosure Statement" detailed in the Account Opening Booklet, and all notices, risk warnings and disclaimers contained in or accompanying such documents and having understood and accepted the nature, risks of and the terms and conditions governing the relevant transaction and any associated margin requirements.
+In all cases, we recommend that you make investment decisions only after having carefully reviewed the relevant investment product and offering documentation, HSBC's Standard Terms and Conditions, the "Risk Disclosure Statement" detailed in the Account Opening Booklet, and all notices, risk warnings and disclaimers contained in or accompanying such documents and having understood and accepted the nature, risks of and the terms and conditions governing the relevant transaction and any associated margin requirements.
 In addition to any suitability assessment made in Hong Kong by HSBC (if any), you should exercise your own judgment in deciding whether or not a particular product is appropriate for you, taking into account your own circumstances (including, without limitation, the possible tax consequences, legal requirements and any foreign exchange restrictions or exchange control requirements which you may encounter under the laws of the countries of your citizenship, residence or domicile and which may be relevant to the subscription, holding or disposal of any investment) and, where appropriate, you should consider taking professional advice including as to your legal, tax or accounting position.
 Please note that this information is neither intended to aid in decision making for legal or other consulting questions, nor should it be the basis of any such decision.
 If you require further information on any product or product class or the definition of Financial Products, please contact your Relationship Manager.

 In Thailand, this material is distributed by The Hongkong and Shanghai Banking Corporation Limited, Bangkok branch.
 Registered and incorporated in Hong Kong SAR.
 Registered office: 1 Queen's Road Central, Hong Kong SAR and registered as a branch office in Thailand having registered number: 0100544000390.
-Bangkok branch registered office: No. 968 Rama IV Road, SI Lom Sub-district, Bang Rak District, Bangkok Metropolis.
+Bangkok branch registered office: No. 968 Rama IV Road, Si Lom Sub-district, Bang Rak District, Bangkok Metropolis.
 Authorized and supervised by the Bank of Thailand and the Securities and Exchange Commission, Thailand.

-In Luxembourg, this material is distributed by HSBC Private Banking (Luxembourg) SA, which is located at 18 Boulevard de Kockelscheuer L-1821 Luxembourg and is regulated by the Commission de Surveillance du Secteur Financier ("CSSF").
+In Luxembourg, this material is distributed by HSBC Private Bank (Luxembourg) S.A RCS B52461, which is located at 18 Boulevard de Kockelscheuer L-1821 Luxembourg and is regulated by the Commission de Surveillance du Secteur Financier ("CSSF").

-In the United States, HSBC Global Private Banking is the marketing name for the private banking business conducted by the principal private banking subsidiaries of the HSBC Group worldwide.
-In the United States, HSBC Global Private Banking offers banking services through HSBC Bank USA, N.A., Member FDIC.
-Investments and certain insurance products, including annuities are offered by HSBC Securities (USA) Inc. ("HSBC Securities"), Member NYSE/FINRA/SIPC.
-HSBC Securities is an affiliate of HSBC Bank USA, N.A.
+In the United States, HSBC Private Bank is the marketing name for the private banking business.
+In the United States, HSBC Private Bank offers banking products services through HSBC Bank USA, N.A. ("HSBC Bank"), Member FDIC.
+HSBC Bank provides banking products and services.
+Investment, annuities, and variable life insurance products are offered by HSBC Securities (USA) Inc. ("HSBC Securities"), member NYSE/FINRA/SIPC.
 In California, HSBC Securities conducts insurance business as HSBC Securities Insurance Services.
-License #: OE67746.
-Whole life, universal life, term life, and other types of insurance are offered by HSBC Insurance
+License #: 0E67746.
+HSBC Securities is an affiliate of HSBC Bank.
+Whole life, universal life, term life, and other types of insurance are offered by HSBC Insurance Agency (USA) Inc. ("HSBC Insurance"), a wholly owned subsidiary of HSBC Bank.
+Products and services may vary by state and are not available in all states.
+California license #: 0D36843.
+Investments, Annuity and Insurance Products: Are not a deposit or other obligation of the bank or any of its affiliates; Not FDIC insured or insured by any federal government agency; Not guaranteed by the bank or any of its affiliates; and may lose value